TanStack/table/docs/src/pages/docs/api/useGroupBy.md

   - The array of rows originally used to create the grouped rows.
 - `toggleGroupBy: Function(columnId: String, ?set: Bool) => void`
   - This function can be used to programmatically set or toggle the groupBy state for a specific column.
+- `setGroupBy: Function(columnIds: Array<String>) => void`
+  - This function can be used to programmatically set the groupBy state for the table.

 ### Column Properties